github/pets-workshop/content/guided-workshop/exercises/5-coding.md

 ## Scenario

 The shelter wants to add their hours to the webpage for the current day so people know when they can stop by to visit on that day.
 As this is something which could appear on multiple pages, it's best to create this as a [component](https://nextjs.org/learn/foundations/from-javascript-to-react/building-ui-with-components).
 For the time being, the component will be displayed solely on the homepage.
+To support the test, the output will be displayed in a `div` element with an id of `hours`.

 > **IMPORTANT:** You do not need to have experience with Next.js to complete this exercise.
 A [solution file](../resources/solutions/Hours.js) is provided for you to use as a model or to simply copy.